 - PC that can boot from a USB device

-Installing PCLinuxOS 2007 to a USB flash drive:
+Installing PCLinuxOS 2007 to a USB flash drive

-Please use the Universal USB Installer instead, as it should be used to install the latest version.
+Please use the Universal USB Boot Installer instead, as it should be used to install the latest version.

-- Download and launch fixpclos.exe, a PCLInuxOS folder is created
+- Download and launch fixpclos.exe, a PCLInuxOS folder is created.

-- Move the contents from the PCLOS folder to your USB device
+- Move the contents from the PCLOS folder to your USB device.

-- From the USB device, run makeboot.bat to make the drive bootable
+- From the USB device, run makeboot.bat to make the drive bootable.

-If all goes well, you should now have PCLinuxOS 2007 up and running on your USB device.
+If all goes well, you should now have PC Linux OS 2007 up and running on your bootable USB drive.